john-cd/rust_howto/bk/drafts/categories/internationalization/_index.md

 Handling plural forms correctly in different languages is a key part of localization.
 Localization systems often provide features for this.

-## Translation (Not in Rust Directly)
+## Translation

 Translation itself is usually done by human translators or using machine translation services.
-Rust crates help you use the translations, but they don't perform the translation.
+Rust helps you use the translations, but they don't perform the translation.

 </div>